sabah-gaznaghi/intro-nlp-llm/episodes/01- intro-nlp.md

 ### 1. Introduction to NLP

+## Objectives

 Questions:

  •	What are some common research applications of NLP?

  •	What are the basic concepts and terminology of NLP?

  •	How can I acquire data for NLP tasks?

 Objectives:

 •	Define natural language processing and its goals.

 •	Identify main research applications and challenges of NLP.

 •	Explain the basic concepts and terminology of NLP, such as tokens, lemmas, and n-grams.

 •	Use some popular datasets and libraries to acquire data for NLP tasks.